CharlesChiuGit/Logseq-Git-Sync-101/README.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-which basicly means: "WTF Bruh, I can't believe you just lied to me.
+which basically means: "WTF Bruh, I can't believe you just lied to me.
 How can I trust you again?"

 So you type `git pull` in your **Git Bash**/**iTerms**/**Termux** to gain GitHub's trust again, like what Git suggested in `hint:`.
 And that's how to resolve most of the `rejected push`.